Â

 3. During the 10 minute wait, break up the candy bars and add to your mixing bowl with the marshmallows and cut up butter.

-4. After 10 minutes is up, pour the hot whipping cream / sugar mixture into your mixing boil that contains the chocolate, marshmallows and butter. **Do not scrape the pan when pouring, we don’t want sugar crystals in there!
+NOW, Pour the hot whipping cream / sugar mixture into your mixing bowl that contains the chocolate, marshmallows and butter. **Do not scrape the pan when pouring, we don’t want sugar crystals in there!

 5. Start on a slow speed and gradually work up to a medium speed and beat until everything is incorporated and the mixture starts to lighten up in color.